About Mx. Hollis

 College was where I learned a lot about myself and what I like; it also enabled me to get a job that I love- teaching science and now, being a Teacher Librarian!!!

-Why did I become a Librarian?
+Why did I become a Teacher Librarian?

 I love reading and I want students to love it too.
 As a young person, I was able to envision my future possibilities in life through reading books.
 I want to find ways to encourage our youth to expand their visions of what is possible and open their horizons through the power of reading.
 I am also passionate about research and helping people find the information they want!
+If you want to know what a Teacher Librarian does, feel free to read about it here.

 I believe free access to information and libraries are central to our democracy and our intellectual freedom.
 We should all have the right to read what we want.
 I also believe that school libraries, especially high school libraries, should be run by the students as much as possible, which means that students help to decorate, choose new furniture, choose books, help shelve and check out books, help create book displays and get their peers reading.
 That's what the Library Club is all about!